 Provides the latest modelled data on the impact and scale of tourism to Devon.

-The number of businesses has been growing steadily in recent years, though at roughly half the rate seen nationally.
+The number of businesses has grown in recent years, at a slower rate seen nationally and regionally.
 At the same time, longer-term businesses survival rates (beyond two years) are marginally higher in Somerset than is the case nationally.

 Being a rural county, Somerset has a far greater proportion of businesses in agriculture, forestry and fishing than is the case nationally.
 Conversely, it has a notably smaller proportion of businesses in professional, scientific and technical activities, as well as in information and communication.